senthilrch/kube-fledged/README.md

 - A functioning kubernetes cluster (v1.9 or above).
 It could be a simple development cluster like minikube or a large production cluster.
 - All master and worker nodes having the ["kubernetes.io/hostname"](https://kubernetes.io/docs/reference/kubernetes-api/labels-annotations-taints/#kubernetes-io-hostname) label.
-- Supported container runtimes: docker, containerd, cri-o
-- git, make, go, docker and kubectl installed on a local linux machine. kubectl configured properly to access the cluster.
+- git, make, go, docker engine (>= 19.03) and kubectl installed on a local linux machine. kubectl configured properly to access the cluster.

 ## Quick Install using YAML manifests